-Dealing with a lying teenager can be both frustrating and stressful for parents.
-While it is common for teens to tell white lies to their parents; it’s still unacceptable behavior.
+Dealing with a teen that consistently lies can be both frustrating and stressful for parents.
+While its common for teens to tell white lies to their parents; it’s still unacceptable behavior.

 Teens will fabricate the truth in order to avoid consequences and punishment for their actions.
 However, teenagers don’t realize how their dishonesty can lead to a rocky relationship with parents, due to a lack of trust.